bryanchrist/MATHWELL/README.md

     --seed 0
 ```

-# Automatically Evaluating Outputs - Coming Soon!
+# Automatically Evaluating Outputs
-You can find sample scripts for automatically evaluating model outputs in the experiments folder.
+You can find sample scripts for automatically evaluating model outputs and training text classifiers in the main directory (text_classifier.py, question_length.py, ppl.py, reading_level.py, bertscore.py).
 These files contain the same code we used to conduct experiments in the paper.
+They each contain functions to conduct the experiment and an example implementation.
+You can modify them to run any of the experiments reported in our paper.

 # Citation
 ```bash